 Requirements for Shares held in Physical Form

-The Securities and Exchange Board of India (‘SEBI’) vide its circular SEBI/HO/MIRSD/MIRSD_RTAMB/P/CIR/2021/655 dated November 3, 2021 has made it mandatory to for the shareholders holding securities in physical form to furnish PAN, KYC details and Nomination to the Registrar and Transfer Agent (‘RTA’) of the Company.
-In case of failure to provide required documents and details as per the aforesaid SEBI circular, all folios of such shareholders shall be frozen on or after 01st April, 2023 by the RTA.
+The Securities and Exchange Board of India (‘SEBI’) vide its circular dated 16th March 2023 which is in supersession of the earlier SEBI circular dated 03rd November 2021 has made it mandatory for the shareholders holding securities in physical form to furnish PAN, KYC details and Nomination to the Registrar and Transfer Agent (‘RTA’) of the Company.
+In case of failure to provide required documents and details as per the aforesaid SEBI circular, all folios of such shareholders shall be frozen on or after 01st October 2023 by the RTA.

 Shareholders are requested to take note that they can access the required forms through the following link: